Reem-Alothman/Articles-website/README.md

 # Articles website
-a website for posting and browsing news build with angular and spring boot
+a website for posting and browsing articles build with angular and spring boot